lyhbio/HN-DRES/Snakemake/README.md

-# DR-method-evaluation
+# DrugREP
-drug repositioning method evaluation
+a repository for evaluating drug repositioning methods
 ## How to use
 We use two methods HGIMC and BNNR as examples.